 Organized June 7, 1979

 The Arkansas Post Chapter was organized and confirmed by NSDAR on June 7, 1979, with thirteen charter members.

 Arkansas Post Chapter was named for the site of the only nearby American Revolutionary War conflict.
 The chapter

 has received the Society's highest award, the Gold Honor Roll, now called the Achievement Award.
 Our 50-plus

 members are very active and knowledgeable regarding DAR.
 Please visit our site often.
+We welcome inquiries.

 |We are the home chapter of Honorary State Regent Jean Sanders Pollard.